Creditcoin (CTC) Hits 24 Hour Trading Volume of $3.35 Million

 Creditcoin Coin Trading

-Creditcoin can be purchased on the following cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as Creditcoin directly using U.S. dollars.
-Investors seeking to acquire Creditcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Creditcoin using one of the aforementioned exchanges.
+Creditcoin can be traded on these cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Creditcoin directly using U.S. dollars.
+Investors seeking to acquire Creditcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Creditcoin using one of the exchanges listed above.

 Receive News & Updates for Creditcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Creditcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.